 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec-model}, we define the model in detail.
-In Section \ref{sec-FLLN}, we state the assumptions and the functional law of large numbers (FLLN) and discuss how the results reduce to the known results for the classical SIS and SIRS models.
+In Section \ref{sec-FLLN}, we state the assumptions and the functional law of large numbers (FLLN) and discuss how the results reduce to already known results when we restrict ourselves to the classical SIS and SIRS models.
 The results on the endemic equilibrium are presented in Section \ref{sec-endemic-eq}.
 In Section \ref{sec-PDE}, we focus on the generalized SIRS model with a particular set of infectivity and susceptibility random functions and initial conditions, and show how the limit relates to the Kermack and McKendrick PDE model with the corresponding infection-age dependent infectivity and recovery-age dependent susceptibility.
-The proofs for the FLLN are given in Section \ref{sec-proofs-FLLN} and those for the endemic equilibria in Section \ref{sec-proofs-endemic}.
+The proofs for the FLLN are given in Section \ref{sec-proofs-FLLN} and those for the endemic equilibrium in Section \ref{sec-proofs-endemic}.